CSRidentity.com

 Lack of awareness:

-the community, leading to delayed referrals and missed opportunities
+leading to delayed referrals and missed opportunities for patients.

 Late referrals:

-disease trajectory, limiting the potential benefits of early
+trajectory, limiting the potential benefits of early intervention.

 Limited access to services: